martialboniou/dotfiles/README.md

       quotes/brackets manipulation;
     - [vim-exchange](https://github.com/tommcdo/vim-exchange) easy text
       exchange operator
+    - [paredit](https://github.com/kovisoft/paredit) is enabled for all
+      Lisp code (including the Treesitter Query Editor)
+    - [which-key](https://github.com/folke/which-key.nvim) as a key bindings'
+      sticker
     - **Work in progress**:
-      - [paredit](https://github.com/kovisoft/paredit) is enabled for all
-        Lisp code
       - TODO: try other paredit/parinfer solution for Lisp; a Emacs puni-like plugin for NeoVim with Treesitter support and the following current [paredit](https://github.com/kovisoft/paredit) tricks would be neat: